What is astigmatism? Causes, Symptoms, and Eyes Care Tips

 Cylinder (CYL): This measures the amount of astigmatism in diopters.
 It shows how much correction is needed to compensate for the irregular curvature of the cornea or lens.

 Axis: This indicates the direction of the astigmatism in degrees, ranging from 0 to 180.
-It specifies the direction in which the cylinder correction should be applied to counteract the astigmatism.
+It tells the direction to apply the cylinder correction to fix the astigmatism.

-A complete vision prescription will also contain other information, such as OD, OS PD, etc. Learning how to read a vision prescription will help you better understand your vision status.
+A complete vision prescription will also include other info, like OD, OS, and PD.
+Learning to read a vision prescription will help you understand your vision status.

 Prescription for astigmatism